Lesson Plan Template: Learning Cycle (5E Model)

 (All embryos look similar, regardless of the organism.
 These similarities suggest an evidence for evolution.
 The embryos look similar because all organisms come from a common ancestor)

 Students should work together with their group members to answer these questions.
 If class is 45-50 minutes in length, day 1 of this lesson plan will conclude with this portion.

 Elaborate: What will the students do to apply their conceptual understanding and skills to solve a problem, make a decision, perform a task, or make sense of new knowledge?

 If class is 45-50 minutes in length, day 2 of this lesson plan will start with this portion (and conclude with the summative assessment).

-Students will read the article "Comparative Embryology: The Vertebrate Body," adapted from The Human Evolution Coloring Book, 2d ed., by Adrienne L. Zihlman by WGBH.
+Students will read the article "," adapted from The Human Evolution Coloring Book, 2d ed., by Adrienne L. Zihlman by WGBH.
 First, students will read the article individually.
 Each student should write a small summary of each paragraph, and then an overall summary of the article.
 The students will then meet with their group and discuss their summaries.
 They will be required to come to a consensus for a summary of the article, and create a whiteboard or poster board to present to the class.
 Each board must include the following:

 - A summary of the article.

 - Answer to the guided question: "How does comparative embryology support the theory of evolution?
 Use evidence from the Embryo/Fully Developed Organisms Observations Worksheet (attached) and article to support your answer."

 Students' answers from Question #2 (how does comparative embryology support the theory of evolution?) during the white board presentations from the Elaborate portion of the lesson plan will serve as a Summative Assessment.